-Soft covered books may be purchased and mailed directly by the bookstore.
+Soft covered books may be purchased and mailed directly from an on-line book store only.
+Books or magazines dropped off at the front counter will not be accepted.
 Magazines are by subscription only.
 An inmate can only possess 4 (books or magazines) in their cellblock.
 Adult and Maxim magazines are not allowed.

 No messages will be passed on to an inmate.
 You will need to contact them through the mail.
 You may want to set up a number and time of day for them to call you.
 If there is nothing new then don't accept the call.